Jackaed/UKSCC-Submission/minivite-submission/README.md

 }
 ```

-I decided to begin by parallelising the loop by writing the following code.
+I decided to begin by parallelising the second for loop by writing the following code.

 ```cpp
 #pragma omp parallel for